 Benefits Of Negative Testing

 It is quite an obvious fact that Negative Testing is beneficial for the final product launch.
-Although, the basic purpose of negative testing, is to make a software, function undesirably and differently from its expected working, on feeding with the invalid inputs, with the intention of break intothe system, but what may be other benefits, may be assimilated from the points mentioned below:
+Although the basic purpose of negative testing, is to make a software, function undesirably and differently from its expected working, on feeding with the invalid inputs, with the intention of break into the system, but what may be other benefits, may be assimilated from the points mentioned below:

-- Functional Reliability Is Verified – Even under stress the software needs to perform within specified parameters.
+Functional Reliability is Verified – Even under stress the software needs to perform within specified parameters.
 Negative Testing provides a chance to check the software for unexpected behaviours when the data variables are also inconsistent.
 This way corrective action can be taken timely and makes for increased reliability of the final product.

-- Ensures Error Validation – Negative Testing increases the likelihood of covering all bases and all types of errors that can arise due to erratic human behavior.
+Ensures Error Validation – Negative Testing increases the likelihood of covering all bases and all types of errors that can arise due to erratic human behaviour.
 This leads to easy anticipation of all problem areas and prevents any unnecessary crashes.
 Also, this helps in validating errors and building appropriate responses that can guide the user towards the right path.

-- Makes For A Better Software – When the performance of the software remains unhindered even during those times when the data entered is incorrect, it makes for a better final product.
-Such a software is considered to be user-friendly and hence a potential hit.
+Makes For A Better Software – When the performance of the software remains unhindered even during those times when the data entered is incorrect, it makes for a better final product.
+Such software is considered to be user-friendly and hence a potential hit.

 Disadvantages of Negative Testing:

 Though negative testing is beneficial for a software product and is part of every successful software development cycle, there are still some disadvantages of this software testing technique, such as:

 It requires excessive time, money and efforts.